 Create an IP reservation in both the Production and DR DHCP Scopes

 Below are some functional screenshots of the code’s GUI and also a rough flowchart of what I needed to achieve.

-You can skip to the end to find the full code.
+You can skip to the end to find the full code or my github.